simonmssu/collada-dom-1/integrationTemplates/readme_e.txt

  implied.
 See the License for the specific language governing permissions and limitations under the License.

-We are providing 2 template of integration library generated from the schema.

-integrationFull: contains all the collada objects
-integrationSimple: doesn't contain the xml "inline" object.

 To use an integration library, you don't have to implement all the classes.
 You need to pick the objects you need out of Collada and implement only those classes.
-Then you need to modify ( and rename ) the main header integrationFull.h or integrationSimple.h to match the list of class you have implemented in your integration library. same for the makefile / and or Visual Studio project.
+Then you need to modify (and rename) the main header integration.h to match the list of classes you have implemented in your integration library.

-SEE the sample "integration".
+See the sample "integration".
 It is a very simple integration library which only implements the intGeometry object.